Meesa Madhavan

 Meesha Madhavan (lit.
 'Moustache Madhavan') is a 2002 Indian Malayalam-language action comedy film directed by Lal Jose and written by Ranjan Pramod.
 The film stars Dileep in the title role, while Indrajith Sukumaran, Kavya Madhavan, Jagathy Sreekumar, Harisree Asokan and Cochin Haneefa play supporting roles.
-It was the highest-grossing Malayalam film of the year.
+It became the highest-grossing Malayalam film ever at the time and was the highest grossing film of the year.
 The success of the movie catapulted Dileep to superstardom in Malayalam cinema.
 It was remade in Telugu as Dongodu (2003) starring Ravi Teja, in Kannada as Hori (2011) starring Vinod Prabhakar and in Tamil as Kollaikaran (2012) starring Vidharth.

 Synopsis

-The stroy revolves around Madhavan, a man who became a petty thief due to family debts and is well respected by the villagers.
+The story revolves around Madhavan, a man who became a petty thief due to family debts and is well respected by the villagers.
 However, he lands in trouble after he gets falsely accused of stealing the idol of the village goddess.
 He escapes from the police custody and tries to find the real culprit.

 Plot

-The prologue shows a young Madhavan stealing from the home of Bhageerathan.
+The prologue shows a young Madhavan stealing from the house of Krishnavilasam Bhageerathan Pillai, a cut-throat loan shark.
 While escaping, he is helped by an old thief, 'Mullani' Pappan, who learns the boy was stealing to pay a debt due the next day.

 Set in the fictional village of Chekk, Palakkad, the story introduces Madhavan, a local Robin Hood nicknamed "Meesa" Madhavan on Vishu.
-Madhavan and his friends, including one dressed as Lord Krishna, ruin the Vishu kani of his nemesis, the cutthroat loan shark Bhageerathan Pillai.
+Madhavan and his friends, ruins the Vishu kani of his nemesis Bhageerathan.
 Madhavan had turned to petty thieving after his father's death to support his family.
 His epithet "Meesa" Madhavan, reflects the belief that if he twirls his handlebar moustache, a robbery will occur.

 When a corrupt new Sub-Inspector, Eapen Pappachi, arrives, Bhageerathan allies with him to publicly humiliate Madhavan.
 Eapen threatens to make Madhavan shave his moustache.
-To save his house from Bhageerathan's scheme, Madhavan plans to win over his daughter, Rukmini.
-After she insults him and challenges him to steal from her home, he accepts.
+To save his house from Bhageerathan's scheme, Madhavan plans to win over his daughter, Rukmini, who was also his childhood sweetheart.
+After she insults him and challenges him to steal from her house, he accepts.
 Madhavan steals her golden waist Chain, knowing she cannot report the theft without dishonoring herself.

-A humiliated Rukmini teams up with her father to frame Madhavan for theft by burying banknotes in his yard.
-Police arrive during a marriage proposal for Madhavan’s sister and force him to dig, but they find only jackfruit seeds.
+A humiliated Rukmini teams up with her father and his dim witted adviser Thirivikraman to frame Madhavan for theft by burying banknotes in his yard.
+Eapen and the police arrive during a marriage proposal for Madhavan’s sister and force him to dig, but they find only jackfruit seeds.
 Eapen arrests Madhavan and thrashes him at the station, but he is bailed out by Advocate Mukundan Unni.
-Madhavan confronts the trio for ruining his sister’s marriage, threatening Bhageerathan.
+Madhavan confronts the trio for ruining his sister’s marriage proposal, threatening Bhageerathan.
 Rukmini, realizing her mistake, begins to fall for him.
 Eapen, who pursues Rukmini, is later beaten up by Madhavan after showing up at her house drunk.
 Eapen then accuses Rukmini of having an affair with Madhavan, causing an enraged Bhageerathan to lock her in her room.